-Dr. Brian Fitzgerald is a hand surgeon and orthopedist.
-He studied medicine at Georgetown University School of Medicine.
-Dr. Fitzgerald is in-network for Kaiser Permanente insurance.
+Dr. Brian Fitzgerald is a specialist in hand surgery and orthopedics/orthopedic surgery.
+He attended medical school at Georgetown University School of Medicine.
+He takes Kaiser Permanente insurance.

 Dr. Nilofar Faghihnia is a podiatry (foot & ankle medicine), foot & ankle surgery, and orthopedics/orthopedic surgery specialist.
 She takes Medicare and Kaiser Permanente insurance.

 Conditions / Treatments